datastax/vertex-ai-extension/README.md

 1. Browse to the [Vertex AI Extensions Page](https://console.cloud.google.com/vertex-ai/extensions)
 2. Click `Create New Extension`
-3. Fill in the fields of the form.
+3. Fill in the fields of the form, choosing `extension.yaml` from the `astra-crud-extension-api` as your OpenAPI spec.
 See screenshots for example values.

 ![Example of Registering Astra Extension](images/vertexai1.png)
 ![Example of Registering Astra Extension](images/vertexai2.png)